ansible-collections/ansible-consul/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/brianshumate/ansible-consul.svg)](http://isitmaintained.com/project/brianshumate/ansible-consul "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/brianshumate/ansible-consul.svg)](http://isitmaintained.com/project/brianshumate/ansible-consul "Percentage of issues still open")

-This Ansible role installs [Consul](https://consul.io/), including filesystem structure and server or client configuration.
+This Ansible role installs [Consul](https://consul.io/), including establishing a filesystem structure and server or client agent configuration with support for some common operational features.

-It can also bootstrap a development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
+It can bootstrap a development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
 See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-consul/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

 > “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.”<br>
 > ― Kurt Vonnegut, Hocus Pocus

-Note that this role is more concerned with the initial installation and bootstrapping of a running cluster environment and does not currently concern itself (all that much) with performing ongoing drif^H^H^H^H *maintenance* of an existing cluster.
+Please note that this role is more concerned with the initial installation and bootstrapping of a running cluster environment and does not currently concern itself (all that much) with performing ongoing drif^H^H^H^H *maintenance* of an existing cluster.

+Many users have expressed that the Vagrant based environment makes getting a working local cluster environment up and running an easy process — so this role will target that experience as a primary motivator for existing.

 ## Requirements